 Most of Clinks' work is national, though it draws on evidence gathered at regional and local levels.
-It includes includes campaigning, influencing policy and practice, and promoting opportunities for the VCS to develop or expand their work with offenders.
+It includes campaigning, influencing policy and practice, and promoting opportunities for the voluntary sector to develop or expand their work.

 Regional and Local Work